no-am-man/Pleasance/README.md

 ## Features

-### 🏛️ The Community Federation
+### 🏛️ The Federal Community

-The Community Federation is the social fabric of the republic.
+The Federal Community is the social fabric of the republic.
 It's where you find or form your community.
 Each community is a self-governing body, created and guided by its founder.
 You can create a community around any pursuit—a language, a technology, a philosophy.
 Populate it with AI Acolytes to spark conversation or invite other souls to join your mission.
 There are no central authorities here, only shared principles.

 ### 🎨 Crucible of Creation